First of all, this trip was all about the boys. Our goal was to say YES to as much as possible instead of the NO they tend to get.

 But it does make a great picture.
 I didn't have to wear my Abaya.

-Then on to tour the Spice and Gold Souks of Dubai.
+Then it was on to tour the spice and gold souks.

-I expected theses cool streets filled with spices and antiques followed by streets and streets of gold shops.
-Instead there were only about three streets of spice shops and after you saw one they were all the same.
-I did score some Saffron because it was super inexpensive compared to $20- $30.00 for a pinch of it.
+I expected these cool streets to be filled with spices and antiques and then be followed by streets and streets of gold shops.
+Instead, there were only about three streets of spice shops and after you saw one they were all the same.
+I did score some Saffron because it was super inexpensive compared to the usual $20- $30 for a pinch.

-kissed... (almost Ethan drew a firm line at this)
+kissed... (well, almost.
+Ethan drew a firm line at this)

 and played with the Atlantis Hotel dolphins.

-Taking turns watching Graham we went in different groups....
+We took turns with Graham and went in different groups.

 During my time off I had to shoot pictures on the beach, nurse Graham, and keep Ethan occupied and happy.
-This was the result.
+This was the solution.

-Two seperate evenings were spent at the incredable Dubai Mall.
-One was to meet friends for dinner and the other ....
+Two seperate evenings were spent at the incredible Dubai Mall.
+One was to meet friends for dinner and the other...

-to visit a children's festival complete with a fire breather and
+was to visit a children's festival complete with a fire breather and...

 Zach kept getting himself stuck and didn't seem to mind when someone jumped in to help him.

-....and the movie Monster Vs. Alien.
-It was a special treat because there are only 3 movie theaters in Saudi.
-They exsist only on Aramco camps and ours was being renovated until yesterday.
+We saw the movie Monsters vs Aliens.
+It was a special treat because there are only three movie theaters in Saudi.
+They exist only on Aramco camps and ours was being renovated until yesterday.

 The boys hardly knew there was a problem as they were in the movie zone.
 After about an hour Zach said, "Hey, why are we stopped?"

-As we pulled into the final Aramco Security gate one of the gaurds said, "Oh, that was you pulled over with the flat tire.
-I didn't stop because, well, you know it was dark and....."
+As we pulled into the final Aramco Security gate, one of the guards said, "Oh, that was you pulled over with the flat tire.
+I didn't stop because, well, you know it was dark and..."

 ReplyDelete